aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pptm-to-xlsx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPTM to XLSX?</h2>

+PowerPoint presentations are widely used for creating presentations, but sometimes it is necessary to convert them into other formats.
+For example, if you need to share the presentation with someone who does not have PowerPoint installed, or if you need to use the data from the presentation in an Excel spreadsheet.
+In such cases, it is necessary to convert the PPTM file to XLSX format.

+<h2>How Aspose.Total helps for PPTM to XLSX Conversion?</h2>
-For a Python developer, who is trying to add a PPTM to XLSX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPTM and XLSX files.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPTM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including PPTM and XLSX files.
+It helps to automate the conversion process from PPTM to XLSX.
+It is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPTM file to HTML.
+After that by using Excel Python API Aspose.Cells for Python via .NET, save the created HTML into desired Microsoft Excel format.

+The Aspose.Slides for Python via .NET API provides a wide range of features to manipulate PowerPoint presentations.
+It supports all versions of PowerPoint presentations including PPT, PPTX, PPS, PPSX, PPTM, and PPSM.
+It also supports all the features of PowerPoint presentations such as text, images, shapes, tables, animations, etc. It also provides the ability to convert presentations to other formats such as PDF, HTML, SVG, and XPS.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate Excel spreadsheets.
+It supports all versions of Excel spreadsheets including XLS, XLSX, XLSM, XLSB, CSV, and ODS.
+It also supports all the features of Excel spreadsheets such as formulas, charts, images, shapes, tables, etc. It also provides the ability to convert spreadsheets to other formats such as PDF, HTML, SVG, and XPS.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process from PPTM to XLSX.
+It provides a simple and efficient way to convert PPTM files to XLSX format.
+It also provides the ability to customize the output file according to the user's requirements.

 {{% /blocks/products/pf/feature-page-summary %}}